Chikh124/twitterpost-scrapper/README.md

 Extract usernames and data from Twitter/X posts (likes, retweets, and replies) and export them to an XLSX file.

-**🚀 Recommended: Node.js version** - Better async handling, cleaner code, faster performance!
+**🚀 Node.js implementation** - Modern async handling, clean code, fast performance!
-**🐍 Python version also available** - See below for Python instructions.

 ## Features